uxmohamed/cadie-legecy/SETUP.md

 ### Authentication Issues

 If you're getting authentication errors:
-1. Make sure your Clerk JWT template is named exactly "supabase"
-2. Verify your Clerk JWKS URL is correctly configured in Supabase
+1. Verify that `NEXT_PUBLIC_SITE_URL` is set correctly in production
-3. Check that all environment variables are set correctly
+2. Check that all environment variables are set correctly in Vercel
+3. Ensure email authentication is enabled in Supabase
+4. Check your spam folder for the magic link email

+If the magic link redirects to localhost in production:
+1. Make sure `NEXT_PUBLIC_SITE_URL` is set to your production domain in Vercel
+2. Redeploy your application after adding the environment variable

 ### Database Issues